roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 ## 4 Linear Static Analysis

-To perform the linear static analysis, a new solution is set up within the previously created sim files for both 1D and 2D beam elements, utilizing Solver 101 Linear Statics - Global Constraints.
+To perform the linear static analysis, a new solution is set up within the previously created `.sim` files for both 1D and 2D beam elements, utilizing Solver 101 Linear Statics - Global Constraints.

 For this analysis, aligning the compressive force to achieve {{< katex >}}P_G{{< /katex >}} = {{< katex >}}P_L{{< /katex >}} was imperative.
 Given the marginal difference between {{< katex >}}P_G{{< /katex >}} and {{< katex >}}P_L{{< /katex >}}, an averaged force value of P = 60.10 kN was adopted.